 Here’s our top 10 list of ways to feel good this January and beat the winter blues.

-1 - Plan a holiday
+1 - Plan a holiday in January 2025

 It’s a new year for more than just the calendar, it's also a new year for your holiday allowance!
-So start planning your next short break or holiday to Dorset and give yourself something to look forward to.
+So start planning your next short break or holiday to Dorset in January and give yourself something to look forward to.

 Dream of beautiful beaches, miles and miles of green rolling hills and the prettiest picture-postcard villages you've ever seen.